ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 in the second space we have inf^2 + i*inf
 in the third space we have ((inf^2) + i*inf)^2

+the point is that the first space is the empty space is the point for an integer, so a real number is a two integer space because there is a . that seperates two integer spaces

+so we have 512321.123213 then we also have

+123214.21412421.21421214.124214.214124

+there are 4 dots here in this example but that also means this an amount of spaces above the space for a real number so imagine allocating a dot is a new realer format at every point

+then 21323 is an int
+then 213.213 is a real number
+then 5215.2215.215215 is a complex number right? wrong?

+521.213.213 is equal to fractional components of complex numbers so,

+imagine now,

+521.213.213 + i(521.213.213)

+this simple complex number would now be infinitely confusable if it could be a complex number but thats the point!

+521.213.213 + i(521.213.213)

+the fractional component 213 now adds to the same component where i(521.213.213) used to be

+before it became 0 because it now is the third element of the numbers i!

+so,

+then,

+some magical set of operators O,

+521.213.213 + i(521.213.213) = 521.213 +  + iO(213) + i'O(521.213.213)

+this would then require for example adding atleast

+.213 to 521.213

+adding .213.213 atleast to O(213)

+to be able to push i'O(521.213.213) to then copy over the same way.

 there seems to be a space between towers measuerd by the change in x which then goes to 0 at the same time it squeezes the height between each riemann square